Explore Kuala Lumpur

 Kuala Lumpur Travel Guide

-This blend of old and new worlds, interspersed with the diverse influences of Malay, Chinese and Indian cultural lifestyles, makes for a fascinating exploration of the city's streets.
-An orientation of Kuala Lumpur is best begun from Merdeka Square, the heart of the city.
-To the southeast of the square is the modern business centre and the bustling streets of Chinatown.
-The picturesque National Mosque (Masjid Negara) and impressive Railway Station can be located to the south and beyond them to the west is the city's green belt.
-The tranquil and lush Lake Gardens provides some respite from the frenetic activity of the city.
-The National Museum (Muzim Negara), the National Monument and the Malaysian Parliament are also found on this stretch.
+Kuala Lumpur is the bustling capital city of Malaysia and its showpiece of prosperity and grandeur.
+Unromantically, Kuala Lumpur means 'muddy estuary', a name coined by the original tin prospectors who arrived at the confluence of the Kelang and Gombak rivers in 1860.
+The city has progressed considerably since then, and now the river water reflects the glittering skyscrapers that rise elegantly, competing for dominance of the skyline.<br /><br /> This city is a blend of old and new worlds, a melting pot of the diverse influences of Malay, Chinese and Indian cultures, making exploring Kuala Lumpur a fascinating experience.
+An exploration of Kuala Lumpur is best begun from Merdeka Square, the heart of the city.
+To the southeast of the square is the modern business centre and the bustling, colourful streets of Chinatown.
+The picturesque National Mosque (Masjid Negara) and impressive Railway Station can be located to the south, and beyond them to the west is the city's green belt.
+The tranquil and lush Perdana Botanical Gardens provide some respite from the frenetic activity of the city.
+The National Museum (Muzim Negara), the National Monument, and the Malaysian Parliament are also found on this stretch.
+Kuala Lumpur's most famous landmark, however, is the stunning Petronas Towers, which afford visitors phenomenal views of the city.<br /><br />

-Merdeka Square
+Merdeka Square (Dataran Merdeka)

 Address: Kuala Lumpur

-The 328ft (100m) flagpole rising from Merdeka Square is the tallest in the world, and marks the place where Malaysia achieved independence in 1957.
-The city's colonial past is still very much alive in the architecture of the surrounding buildings and the field still hosts the occasional cricket matches.
+The 328-foot (100m) flagpole rising from Merdeka Square is one of the tallest in the world, and marks the place where Malaysia achieved independence at midnight on the 30th of August 1957.
+The square is the heart of Malaysian nationalism and one of the few places in the city where historic old colonial buildings can still be seen.
+The city's colonial past is still very much alive in the architecture of the surrounding buildings and the large field still hosts the occasional cricket matches.
 The Tudor-style Royal Selangor Club rests on one corner of the square, looking onto a large video screen displaying religious messages and advertisements.
 The Club served as a social centre for Kuala Lumpur's British residents; its doors are now open to anyone who can afford the membership fees.
 In keeping with die-hard customs women are still not allowed entry to the bar, except by invitation.
+Other buildings of interest around the square include St. Mary's Church, purported to be the first church built in Kuala Lumpur; the Abdul Sambad building, built in 1893 and named for one of the sultans; the High Court building; and the old Town Hall.
+There are some shops and restaurants in the vicinity and it is an interesting area to stroll around - the square is also nice to visit at night.<br /><br />

 Chinatown